Ingemark/pbxis/README.md

 `originateFailed`: when an `originate-call` request failed.
 Detail: ID of the request, as previously returned by `originate-call`.

 `newTicket`: after a new event sink function is registered, it receives a ticket it can use later to reconnect in the case of a failure.
+Detail: the ticket (a string).

 ## Examples